G10ckm4n/stort2/README.md

 and viScript.js to build video.html
-It uses videos.json to keep information about videos in the videos folder.
+It uses videos.json to keep information about videos in the videos folder. scripts.js uses jquery to get the json object.
 The svg images in img folder are for video player controls that are built in vidScript.js.
 To run this project you need to install node on your system.